fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 You can download a Data Structure as Excel template in two ways:

-1) On the page Data Structure management, click on the Download button next to a Data Structure.
+1) On the page Data Structure Search, click on the Download button next to a Data Structure.
-2) On the Edit Data Structure page, click the Download Excel Template button.
+2) On the Data Structure Edit page, click the Download Excel Template button.
 BEXIS 2 creates an Excel Template from the current Data Structure.

 Save the Excel Template to your preferred location on your computer.